Sunday, 30 November 2025

 Within the AEC industry, standards are necessary to ensure that all project stakeholders are speaking the same language, thereby improving collaboration.
 We can also process data to automate various processes if the data is standardised.

 Building Models contain 3D information that shows how assets fit together.
 Each of these assets may contain properties that can be used to look for clash detections.
 Think of a CAD diagram, it lays out the plans for a building so all parties can see the proposed plan.
 As CAD technology advances, you can add more information about the project.
 For example, as an electrician, I only want to see the layers that affect my work.
-CAD can be further extrapolated to show products and material information.
+CAD can be further utilised to display product and material information.

 closedBIM: These were the original big BIM systems, including AutoCAD, Revit, and Bentley ProjectWise.
-These tools feature visual editors and viewers, allowing them to securely store the files needed for a project and ensure that the appropriate people have access.
+These tools feature visual editors and viewers, enabling them to securely store the files required for a project and ensure that the appropriate individuals have access.
 These all have their own proprietary standards.

 openBIM: Read other parties' data, improves collaboration and consensus.
 Easier to switch tools to reduce costs or get better features.
 Consists of: